A - B

 This webpage provides information on the development and monitoring of our programmes of study as well as details of the processes which support these activities and the University’s key assessment-related policies.

-The tabs in the top right corner of this page provide access to two other important areas within the Academic Office’s remit – Collaborative Partnerships and External Examining.
+The tabs in the top right corner of this page provide access to other important areas within the Academic Office’s remit – Collaborative Partnerships, External Examining and Academic Regulations.
 Please visit the relevant subpage for more information on these aspects of quality assurance and the processes involved.

 As part of its work in leading and managing quality assurance policy and processes, the Academic Office provides secretarial support to the University’s Curriculum Strategy Committee, the Learning Teaching and Quality Committee, Collaborative Provision Subcommittee and the Research Degrees Board.